escowles/recipes/_posts/2023-11-13-smoked-turkey.md

 * stuff turkey with onion, lemon, and herbs
 * tie legs together with kitchen twine
 * brush large pan with oil and place turkey in the pan with wings tucked under the body
+* assemble big green egg with ceramic diffuser with pizza stone surface up, top with a baking rack, and finally turkey in roasting dish (do not put baking dish directly on pizza stone, this will bake the turkey from the bottom instead of smoking it)
 * smoke at 250°F for 5-6 hours, until thermometer in thickest part of thigh reaches 165°F
 * rest at least 15 minutes before carving and serving

 source: <https://www.dinneratthezoo.com/smoked-turkey-recipe/>

+---

+11/25/2024: we did this last year and it was great. but this year and last year both, i put the roasting dish directly on the pizza stone, resulting in the turkey cooking in about 2 hours instead of the expected 5-6. this makes for a very hectic and early thanksgiving dinner. i added a baking rack as a spacer, but it was too late. i think that i do that at the beginning next year, it will successfully smoke the turkey instead of baking it.